Don't Get Me Wrong: How to Apply Deep Visual Interpretations to Time Series: Scoring Categories

 Based on these assumptions, we can test the intra-class stability of saliency maps $M^{c}$ for a given dataset $D$ using distance statistics, see Fig.~\ref{fig 1: stable} for an illustration.
 Specifically, we compute pairwise distances between saliency maps $M^{c}$ for different samples $X_i, X_j \in D$ and aggregate these across classes:

 We use Dynamic Time Warping (DTW, \cite{vintsyuk1968DTW}) as the distance function $d_{\text{DTW}}$ to account for the time series nature of the data.
 The score compares each class's sample's $M^c$ with all other samples' saliency maps in the dataset, using $d_{\text{DTW}}$.
 DTW provides a crucial benefit by comparing time series with similar features in the same causal order but not simultaneously.
+We refer to the pseudocode in Algorithm~\ref{pseudocode: intra-class stability} (Appendix~\ref{appendix: pseudocodes}) for clarification.
 In contrast, Fel et al.~\cite{felHowGoodYour2022} evaluate saliency methods' generalization through algorithmic stability.
 They train two predictor models on different folds, i.e., datasets with and without the sample $X$, and only then compare the predictors' saliency on the $X$.